 Is irrigation billed in tiers?

-All consumption on irrigation meters is billed at the Tier 3 rate.
+No. All consumption on irrigation meters is billed at Tier 3 rates.

 If my meter is read late or the billing period is longer than 30 days, will my consumption be billed in the next tier?

 The billing system automatically bills consumption at the proper tiers if there is additional consumption due to a bill cycle greater than 33 days.